salamander2/RaspberryPi/README.md

 * Be careful not to make typos or you won't be able to connect to the internet.

-* To confirm that you're connected to the internet, type `date`.
-Raspberry Pi will automatically set the date and time to the correct value from the internet.
-Or you can ping Google: `ping 8.8.8.8`
-* To find your IP address, type `ifconfig`

 #### Update Linux

 * Update the list of packages (repositories) with `sudo apt-get update`